alplky/Web-Design-Challenge/README.md

 Deployed link: https://alplky.github.io/Web-Design-Challenge/index.html

 ## Background
 In order to share what we've learned through previous data analysis, the best way to get it out into the world is through a visualization dashboard.
-The vizualizations were first created when weather data was analyzed using API calls from OpenWeatherMaps.
+The visualizations were first created when weather data was analyzed using API calls from OpenWeatherMaps.
 The dashboard has a landing page, individual pages for each plot, a data page, and a comparison page to view all 4 plots at once.
 Each page has a navigation bar in order to navigate between all 7 pages.

 ## Technologies Used
 - HTML